brew-stuff/homebrew-emacs/README.md

 Contributions
 -------------

-Right now this tap is just packages I personally use.

-But if there is a package you use that isn't included, please feel free to request it by creating a new issue or submitting a pull request.
+If there's a package you use that isn't included here, please consider opening a pull request!

 Uninstall
 ---------